-Serial Date and Defendants Number Instance Main Arguments and Prime Grounds of Action Reme nary nedies Represented Class Status/Additional Details Sum of Claim 7.
-11/2014 Bank of Jerusalem District - the Ltd. Economic (hereinafter: Department in Tel Aviv Jerusalem"). that Clal Finance to Cl Betucha Investments to Management Ltd. detail ("Clal Betucha"), which on the had merged with and dama into the Bank of to ea Jerusalem, in its role as portfolio as w management, had comp carried out Bank transactions for its Jeruss customers with class Group, preferring its for interests and that of dama various companies in the IDB Group to the interests of its reme customers, in violation class Clal Betucha provide ails and data the (alleged) hage caused each of the up members well as to upel the k of isalem to pensate the s members the full hage, or rnately, set different edy for the s members, whole or in the full hage or full hage or full s members, whole or in Anyone who received investment management services from Clal Betucha, pursuant to which they purchased securities issued by companies included in the IDDB Corporation, without receiving their advance approval for any transaction, and as a result of the purchase in question, damage was caused them.
+Serial Number Date and Instance Defendants Main Arguments and Grounds of Action Primary Remedies Represented Class Status/Additional Details Sum of Claim 7.
+11/2014 District - the Economic Department in Tel Aviv Bank of Jerusalem Ltd. (hereinafter: "Bank of Jerusalem").
+The plaintiff claims that Clal Finance Betucha Investments Management Ltd. ("Clal Betucha"), which had merged with and into the Bank of Jerusalem, in its role as portfolio management, had carried out transactions for its customers with securities of the IUDB Group, preferring its interests and that of various companies in the IDB Group to the interests of its customers, in violation of the law.
+The plaintiff contends that Clal Betucha breached its obligation to inform its customers regarding any conflict of interests which it has in the performance of the aforementioned actions, and to receive their consent.
+Issue an order to Clal Betucha to provide details and data on the (alleged) damage caused to each of the group members as well as to compel the Bank of Jerusalem to compensate the class members for the full damage, or alternately, set a different remedy for the class members, in whole or in part.
+Anyone who received investment management services from Clal Betucha, pursuant to which they purchased securities issued by companies included in the IDDB Corporation, without receiving their advance approval for any transaction, and as a result of the purchase in question, damage was caused them.
 On this matter, the plaintiff includes under the "IDB conglomerate" all corporations which were held (directly or indirectly) by IDB Holding and IDB Development.
 In January 2017 a court ruling was issued approving the management of the suit as a class action against Clal Betucha, and concurrently, it rejected the motion to approve the suit against defendants who had served as directors at Clal Finances Betucha, on the grounds that they had violated their prudence obligation towards the class members.
 The class members, as set in the ruling, are "Anyone who received investment management services from Clal Finances Betucha Investment Management Ltd. (cancelled due to merger) ("Betucha") and pursuant to the portfolio management Betucha (or their representative) purchased securities for them, as defined in the Investment Advising Occupation Arrangement law, Marketing Investments and Managing Investment Portfolios, 1995 (hereinafter: " the Advice Law "), issued by any of the corporations that belonged to the IDB Corporation (as defined below) at the time of the purchase, without receiving their advance approval for any such transaction, and damage was caused as a result of the purchase in question."
 In this regard, the IDB Conglomerate was defined as including "all corporations which were held or controlled, directly or indirectly (including through concatenation) by the companies or IDB Holding Corporation Ltd. (hereinafter: " IDB Holding ") and IDB Development Corporation Ltd. (hereinafter: So as to remove all doubt, this definition includes all of the subsidiaries, second tier subsidiaries, and third tier subsidiaries (and so on) of IDB Holding, as well as any other corporation held by them, directly or indirectly."
 The ruling also stated that the class would include anyone whose account featured purchases of securities as noted above in the period of up to 7 years prior to the filing of the request to approve to the date on which the merger agreement between Clal Betucha and the Bank of Jerusalem was completed.
 The plaintiff's personal claim amount amounts to a total of approximately NIS 18,624.
 According to the statement of claim, the damage claimed for all class members cannot be estimated at this stage.